Homily 2026-03-22

 Lenten Fish Fry

-Our Fish Fry continues this Friday with entertainment by Michelle Romary and another 50/50 raffle (with 50 percent going to St. Aloysius food pantry).
+Our Fish Fry concludes this Friday with entertainment by Brent Hooper and another 50/50 raffle (with 50 percent going to St. Aloysius food pantry).
 Let's have a great night out and celebrate God's mercy and grace!

 more information